Recipe: Fermented Jalapeño Hot Sauce

 Pack the vegetables into your fermentation jar.
 Add fermentation weight and pour in water to cover, vegetables should be fully submerged.

+Top with lid and airlock (Need help?
+Check out our How to Assemble Airlock Video).
 Let ferment for 1-2 weeks at room temperature out of direct sunlight.
 Blend in batches with fresh lime juice.
 Hot sauce will keep refrigerated for at least 2 months.